-General (10.1) Climate Change Considerations/Opportunities Determine opportunities for improvement in the EMS (and via 9.1, 9.2 and 9.3).
+General (10.1) Climate Change Considerations /Opportunities Determine opportunities for improvement in the EMS (and via 9.1, 9.2 and 9.3).
 Are there opportunities to improve the EMS in order to reduce the organisation's contribution to climate change and an increased resilience of the organisation to the impacts of our changing climate?
-For example: - Corrective action and continual improvement. - Incremental change (efficiencies). - Breakthrough change (new products, markets, purpose, business model). - Innovations. - Collaborations and partners. - Re-organisation.
+For example: Corrective action and continual improvement.
+Incremental change (efficiencies).
+Breakthrough change (new products, markets, purpose, business model).
+Innovations.
+Collaborations and partners.
+Re-organisation.

-Nonconformity and Corrective Action (10.2) Climate Change Considerations/Opportunities When a nonconformity occurs: react, evaluate, implement action needed, review the effectiveness of action, make change to EMS if necessary, report/record as appropriate.
+Nonconformity and Corrective Action (10.2) Climate Change Considerations /Opportunities When a nonconformity occurs - react, evaluate, implement action needed.
+Review the effectiveness of action, make change to EMS if necessary.
+Report / record as appropriate.
 Non-conformities may arise from a number of sources.
-E.g.: Audit results.
+E.g: Audit results.
 Inspection results.
 Compliance evaluations.
-Customer complaints/employee concerns.
-Regulator warnings and incidents.
+Customer complaints.
+Staff concerns.

-Mitigation Nonconformity examples may include:
+Mitigation examples may include:

-- Damage to plant or equipment that leads to the escape of F-gas or reduced efficiency. - Stack emissions exceed permit. - Energy consumption higher than target. - Plant/vehicles/equipment being left on/running when not in use in conflict to policy.

-- Incorrect choice of energy source (e.g. diesel generators in use when grid electricity was an option). - Energy in-efficiencies due to not following procedures. - Equipment settings inconsistent with optimal operating criteria.
+- Damage to plant or equipment that leads to the escape of f-gas or reduced efficiency. - Stack emissions exceed permit. - Energy consumption higher than target. - Plant/vehicles equipment being left on/running when not in use in conflict to policy. - Incorrect choice of energy source (e.g. diesel generators in use when grid electricity was an option). - Energy inefficiencies due to not following procedures. - Equipment settings inconsistent with optimal operating criteria.

-Continual Improvement (10.3) Climate Change Considerations/Opportunities Continually improve the EMS to ensure enhanced environmental performance.
-All clauses of ISO 14001: 2015 can be used to promote a reduced contribution to climate change and an increased resilience of the organisation to the impacts of our changing climate.
+Continual Improvement (10.3) Climate Change Considerations / Opportunities Continually improve the EMS to ensure enhanced environmental performance.
+All clauses of ISO 14001:2015 can be used to promote a reduced contribution to climate change and an increased resilience of the organisation to the impacts of our changing climate.
 The EMS should be continually improved, and the environmental performance should be enhanced as a result.
 Environmental performance can be enhanced by applying the EMS as a whole or improving one or more of its elements.
-As mentioned in 9.3 this could be the opportunity to increase the organisation's ambition for climate action; e.g. if the organisation has not done so already, consider signing up to voluntary initiatives such as: - Consider voluntary disclosure (e.g. CDP).
+As mentioned in 9.3 this could be the opportunity to increase the organisation's ambition for climate action; e.g. if the organisation has not done so already, consider signing up to voluntary initiatives such as: Voluntary disclosure (e.g. schemes such as CDP).
 United Nations Global Goals for Sustainable Development.
 Goal 13.
-Climate Action. - Set science-based targets.
-Consider joining climate initiatives such as the Caring for Climate initiative, RE 100 or UNFCCC Climate Neutrality.
+Climate Action.
+Set science-based targets.
+Consider joining climate initiatives such as the Caring for Climate initiative or RE 100.